FOREX-Yen holds on to big gains after BOJ's surprise policy tweak | Business

 FOREX-Yen holds on to big gains after BOJ's surprise policy tweak

-On Wednesday, the yen was last up less than 0.1%, trading at 131.55 per dollar, not far off the four-month high of 130.58 touched on Tuesday, when the yen jumped 3.8% in its biggest one-day rise since 1998.
+On Wednesday, the yen was down 0.13%, trading at 131.88 per dollar, not far off the four-month high of 130.58 touched on Tuesday, when the yen jumped 3.8% in its biggest one-day rise since 1998.
 The surge was a sign that traders expect the BOJ to further tighten monetary policy in coming meetings, said Derek Halpenny, head of research at Japanese bank MUFG.

 - Country: